Cabinet of the President

 Vice President for Student Services

-Lynch has an associate degree from Lake Land College, a bachelor’s degree in elementary education from Eastern Illinois University and a master’s degree in student affairs and higher education from Indiana State University.
-She is currently pursuing a doctorate in higher education leadership from Maryville University.
+Lynch has a doctorate in higher education leadership from Maryville University, a master’s degree in student affairs and higher education from Indiana State University, a bachelor’s degree in elementary education from Eastern Illinois University and an associate degree from Lake Land College.

 JEAN ANNE HIGHLAND